-See description of the hike below, after this information on current conditions in the area.
+See more on the hike below after some information on current conditions, and some tips for hiking in the area.

-October 30, 2015 note: Looks like the road to the Mecca Hills Ladder Canyon hike has reopened after it was closed due to damage from a recent flash flood.
-This could change without my knowledge, so you can check to see if the Painted Canyon Rd. is closed at this Riverside County transportation website (Thank you to a user of this website for the link!).
+The road to the Mecca Hills Ladder Canyon hike is sometimes closed after flash floods, you can check to see if the Painted Canyon Rd. is closed at this Riverside County transportation website.
 Keep in mind the information on the linked website could be incorrect and the road may be closed.
-If you have information on whether or not the road is open please email me and let me know.
-Thank you!

 Please hike with caution